jesperancinha/whiskers-kotlin-native/docs/good.story/good.story.chapter.2.md

 clarified the emails.
 Someone was looking and micromanaging everything Lucy was doing.
 Since Brass was responsible for hiring the cleaners and the cleaners never found the camera in plain sight, it was the obvious conclusion that Brass might be involved.
-Regardless, Lucy mentioned this in the office, but she was accused of being `too negative` and to her surprised also accused of planting the camera herself.
+Regardless, Lucy mentioned this in the office, but she was accused of being `too negative` and to her surprised she also accused of planting the camera herself.
-Many questions raised in Lucy's mind including if she was being suddenly targeted by the company simply for being a woman.
+Many questions raised in Lucy's mind including if she was being suddenly targeted by the company simply for `being a woman`.
+The Netherlands was known to be, at the time, for many Dutch people, quite an extreme patriarch society.
-After this incident, Lucy was unable to remain in an environment that suddenly became toxic to her.
-She presented her resignation and found an ew job in `Red portal enterprises B.V.`
+After this incident, `Lucy` was unable to remain in this environment that suddenly became so toxic to her.
+She presented her resignation and found a new job at `Red portal enterprises B.V.` only a few weeks after the incident.

-Lursi remained the whole time listening carefully to Lucy's story
+Lursi remained the whole time listening carefully to Lucy's story in awe and disbelief.

 [to be continued...]